haven-protocol-org/havenwallet-backend/README.md

  - edit `config/config.js` file with your settings.
 Especially set `frontend-url` and `database` connection details.
- - set `apiUrl` in `html\js\config.js` and `nettype` option.
-Last slash `/` in `apiUrl` is important.
- If running backend for testnet or stagenet networks, frontend `nettype` must be set to
- 1 - TESTNET or 2 - STAGENET.
-0 is for MAINNET.
- - make sure monero daemon is running and fully sync.
-If using testnet or stagenet networks, use monero daemon with `--testnet` or `--stagenet` flags!
+ - make sure haven daemon is running and fully sync.
+If using testnet or stagenet networks, use haven daemon with `--testnet` or `--stagenet` flags!